aravinnndddd/AI-discord-bot/README.md

     Use the slash command /who_made_you to find out who created the bot.

-Helper-chan will respond with intelligent, Gemini-powered answers to your queries.
-🤖 About the Bot

-Helper-chan is not a human, it’s a large language model trained by Google to generate human-like responses.
-It can answer questions, assist with creative writing, explain complex topics, and more.
-Helper-chan is here to help!
-👨‍💻 Creator

-Built with 💖 by Aravind
-I designed Helper-chan to make your experience with AI both fun and useful. ✨ 📄 License

-This project is open for educational and personal use.
-Feel free to fork, modify, and experiment with it!
 ⚙️ Credits

     discord.py: For the bot framework and handling Discord interactions.